API Reference

 Compressing images

-You can upload any WebP, JPEG or PNG image to the Tinify API to compress it.
+You can upload any AVIF, WebP, JPEG or PNG image to the Tinify API to compress it.
 We will automatically detect the type of image and optimise with the TinyPNG or TinyJPG engine accordingly.
 Compression will start as soon as you upload a file or provide the URL to the image.

 Example upload from file